 The denomination and proportion fundamentalist interaction effects suggest some possible mechanisms of contextual influences.
-In fundamentalist denominations where there is a strong set of core beliefs including the inerrancy of the Bible, churches may have more consistency in their teachings across states regardless of the cultural milieu within which they exist.
+In fundamentalist denominations where there is a strong set of core beliefs including the inerrancy of the Bible, churches may have more consistency in their teachings across states irregardless of the cultural milieu within which they

+Context Matters: Proportion Fundamentalist Effects on Gender Attitudes 22 exist.
 Therefore, individuals who believe in Bible literalness have conservative gender attitudes whether they are in New Hampshire or Alabama.
-On the other hand, nonfundamentalist denominations may exhibit greater variations in interpreting Christian doctrine relative to their local sociohistorical context.
+On the other hand, non-fundamentalist denominations may exhibit greater variations in interpreting Christian doctrine relative to their local socio-historical context.
 For example, an Episcopalian sermon in Texas may resemble more closely a fundamentalist Protestant sermon than it does another Episcopalian sermon in New Hampshire.
-The question is, How might a contextual proportion fundamentalist effect be inundating denominational norms?
-Even the minority of individuals who claim no religious affiliation and do not attend church may be affected significantly by the larger conservative context supported by fundamentalists and nonfundamentalists alike.
+The question is, how might a contextual proportion fundamentalist effect be inundating denominational or regional norms?
+Even the minority of individuals who claim no religious affiliation and do not attend church may be affected significantly by the larger conservative context supported by fundamentalists and non-fundamentalists alike.

-Our primary hypotheses have been supported - there is a state-level proportion fundamentalist effect that exists beyond compositional effects and it affects whites in nonfundamentalist denominations more than it does whites in fundamentalist denominations.
+Our primary hypotheses have been supported - there is a state-level proportion fundamentalist effect that exists beyond compositional effects and it impacts whites in nonfundamentalist denominations more so than whites in fundamentalist denominations.
 However, Peek, Lowe, and Williams (1991) found that white women's gender attitudes are affected by individual beliefs (like Bible literacy) while white men's conservative gender attitudes are due more to fundamentalist affiliations.
-This suggests that the contextual fundamentalism effect may be stronger among men, and so we have also examined the relationship between sex and the proportion of fundamentalists.
-We find no significant interaction effect between the sex and the proportion of fundamentalists in the full model ($\gamma = -.151$).
-Living in a state with a high proportion of fundamentalists does not differentially affect white men's and white women's gender attitudes.
+This suggests that the contextual fundamentalism effect may be stronger among men so we have also examined the relationship between sex and proportion fundamentalist.
+We find no significant interaction effect between the sex and proportion fundamentalist in the full model (γ =-.151).
+Living in a state with a high proportion of fundamentalists does not differentially affect white men's and women's gender attitudes.

-At the individual level, we have also tested for interactions between sex and the three individual religion variables (affiliation, attendance, and Bible literalness).
-The results indicate that the only significant sex interaction effect is with sex and church attendance ($\gamma = -.037$).
+At the individual-level, we have also tested for interactions between sex and the three individual religion variables (affiliation, attendance, and Bible literalness).
+The results indicate the only significant sex interaction effect is with sex and church attendance (γ =-.037).
 As church attendance increases, white women's gender attitudes become more conservative.
 Men, who are more conservative in any case, are less affected by church attendance.
 These individual-level findings, which reverse those of Peek, Lowe, and Williams (1991), actually reinforce their argument for increased gender sensitivity in sociological examinations of religion.
-Such an investigation is beyond the scope of this article, but we would agree that a more thorough understanding of gender, contextual effects, and individual effects is warranted.7
+Such an investigation is beyond the scope of this paper, but we would agree that a more thorough understanding of gender, contextual effects and individual effects is warranted. vii